Ajinkya-Bhalerao/cpsc449-project4/README.md

       python3 dbpop.py
    ```

+6. Restart the server to resolve the error

+    ```c
+      foreman start
+      // NOTE: Do this to register the callbackUrl
+    ```

-6. Test all the endpoints using httpie
+7. Test all the endpoints using httpie
    - user
       - register account: `http POST http://tuffix-vm/registration username="yourusername" password="yourpassword"`

        Sample Output:
        ```
       {